 This demonstration will only work in the lecture room for some of you.
 Stare at the white cross with the right eye and see if you can make the blue disc on the right disappear.
+Stare with the left eye and try to make the pink disc be replaced by blue and white stripes.

-In the notes for this session, this will happen if you hold the large illustration (below) about 4 or 5 inches away from your eyes.
+In the notes for this session, this will happen if you hold the large illustration about 4 or 5 inches away from your eyes: